chiral-carbon/All-in-one-Personal-Diary/README.md

 # Solitude

-This project is being done under the 4th edition of LearIT, Girl program with mentor  with mentor chiral-carbon(https://github.com/chiral-carbon) .
+This project is being done under the 4th edition of LearIT, Girl program with mentor  with mentor @abhipsha das
 ## Application Overview:

 It is an all-in-one productivity application to be implemented using Ruby on Rails.
 It will be a web application that has features for daily to-do, notes, journal and a lot more.
 The app will have divisions for viewing all the different utilities at once on login.